What Should You Know About HIIT Training Before Trying It

 There are plenty of resources on the Internet about HIIT and you can actually start on a HIIT training workout today if you wanted to.

-However, if you are not completely familiar with HIIT training and what it entails, I recommend that you read today’s special discussion in full so that you know exactly what this training method is all about.
+Are you completely familiar with HIIT training?
+If not, read today’s special discussion in full so that you know exactly what this training method is all about.

 Is HIIT training a safe training method for everyone?

-HIIT can place a large strain on your cardiorespiratory system because it alternates steady-state and high intensity movements from beginning to end.
+HIIT can place a large strain on your cardiorespiratory system.
+It alternates steady-state and high-intensity movements from beginning to end.

-If you have been diagnosed with sensitive health conditions such as high blood pressure or hardened arteries (atherosclerosis), you must consult with your physician first before trying HIIT training, or any other exercise for that matter.
+Have you been diagnosed with sensitive health conditions such as high blood pressure or hardened arteries (atherosclerosis)?
+You must consult with your physician first before trying HIIT training.
+That applies to any other exercise for that matter.

-Individuals who are obese and have never tried exercise before should also be wary of high intensity workouts as these can place an unnecessary amount of strain on the heart.
+Individuals who are obese and have never tried exercise before should also be wary of high-intensity workouts.
+These workouts can place an unnecessary amount of strain on the heart.

-If you can’t manage HIIT at the present time, there are countless other exercises systems available that make use of low to moderate intensity workouts to burn calories.
+It’s no problem if you can’t manage HIIT at the present time.
+There are countless other exercises systems available that make use of low to moderate intensity workouts to burn calories.

 How can you improve your fitness level?

-A person’s base fitness level can be measured in a variety of ways: speed tests, strength tests, VO2 max tests, etc. You can visit a sports clinic or fitness center and ask about these tests if you want very precise measurements of how your body responds to exercise.
+A person’s base fitness level can be measured in a variety of ways.
+Speed tests, strength tests, VO2 max tests, etc. You can visit a sports clinic or fitness center to ask about these tests.
+These are very precise measurements of how your body responds to exercise.

 If you want to improve your base fitness level, you need to start exercising as soon as possible.